 “I’ll buy you a lollipop if you’re good”.

-“If you get good marks on your report we’ll go to McDonalds”.
+“If you get good marks on your report we’ll go to Maccas”.

-“I can have the pancakes if I train hard today”.
+“I can have the pancakes for breakfast if I train hard today”.

 Have you heard these before?
 Is this how you were brought up?
 Are you telling yourself this kind of thing regularly?
 Are you using these with your own kids?